Diocese of Des Moines: 1830 to 1900

-Like other American dioceses, the area that makes up the present diocese was under the jurisdiction of a number of prelates.
-Most of these were purely academic because of no actual Catholic presence in the area.
-The first Catholic missionaries arrived in the Iowa area during the early 1830s.
-They were under the jurisdiction of the bishop of Saint Louis, Joseph Rosati.
+During the 1830s, the Society of Jesus started sending missionary priests into present-day Iowa to build missions and evangelize the Native American populations.
+At that time, there were very few European immigrants living in the region.
+In 1834, the Vatican created the Diocese of St. Louis, with jurisdiction over vast areas of the Great Plains.

+On July 28, 1837, Pope Gregory XVI erected the new Diocese of Dubuque.
+This diocese initially included all of Iowa and the Wisconsin Territory.
+The Jesuit leadership in St. Louis in 1838 sent the missionary priest Pierre-Jean De Smet to the Potawatomie lands near present-day Council Bluffs to build the first Catholic church and school in the Upper Missouri Valley.
+Due to attacks by Sioux tribesmen, the project was abandoned in 1841.

-In 1838, Pope Gregory XVI erected the new Diocese of Dubuque.
-This diocese initially included all of Iowa as well as a large part of the western United States.
-By 1850, the diocese only included the state of Iowa.
-The first mass in what would become the city of Des Moines was celebrated in a log hut in 1851 at Fort Des Moines by Father Alexander Hattenberger, a priest from Ottumwa, Iowa.
-In 1856, the first St. Ambrose Church was built in Des Moines.
+By 1850, the Diocese of Dubuque only included the state of Iowa.
+The first mass in the future city of Des Moines was celebrated in a log hut in 1851 at Fort Des Moines by Alexander Hattenberger, a priest from Ottumwa, Iowa.
+In 1856, St. Ambrose Church was built in Des Moines, the first in that community.

 In the late 19th century, Bishop John Hennessy of Dubuque petitioned the Vatican to create a separate diocese for southern Iowa.
-While he envisioned Des Moines as the see city for this new diocese, in 1881 the Vatican instead erected the Diocese of Davenport, including the Des Moines area.
+While he envisioned Des Moines as the see city for this new diocese, in 1881 the Vatican instead erected the Diocese of Davenport, including the Des Moines area.The Sisters of Mercy in 1887 opened St. Bernard's Hospital in Council Bluffs.
+Today it is CHI Mercy Council Bluffs.
+The Sisters in 1895 founded Mercy Hospital in Des Moines.
+Today it is MercyOne.

 In 1899, the doctors of Dubuque founded the Mercy Des Moines School of Nursing in Des Moines.
 It is today the Mercy College of Health Sciences.